Happyloopgit/email-classification-system/README.md

 The system follows a modular architecture with these main components:

 - **Email Parser**: Parses raw emails into structured content
+- **Email Service**: Connects to email servers to fetch and send emails
 - **Classification Service**: Classifies emails and detects duplicates
 - **Extraction Service**: Extracts relevant information based on email type
+- **LLM Service**: Integrates with language models for advanced text processing
 - **Reporting Service**: Generates reports in various formats
+- **Database Layer**: Stores and retrieves data using Supabase
 - **API**: Provides REST endpoints for email processing

 ## Installation